- Student Experience

 Profile

 Dr. Wang directs the Silviculture and Ecology Lab (SEL) at Clemson University.
-He has been either PI/ Project Leader or Co-PI for ~60 externally funded projects.
-Currently, Dr. Wang has eight ongoing research projects, including an active program of national and international research collaborations.
-He has published ~150 peer-reviewed journal articles and over ~70 non-refereed publications.
-He has also delivered ~260 conference presentations, including ~70 invited seminars.
-His research has made a great impact in the field as indicated by ~3700 citations and an h-index of 33 (Google Scholar).
+He has been either PI/ Project Leader or Co-PI for over 60 externally funded projects.
+Currently, Dr. Wang has four ongoing research projects, including an active program of national and international research collaborations.
+He has published over 200 peer-reviewed journal articles and over 80 non-refereed publications.
+He has also delivered over 300 scientific presentations, including over 80 invited seminars.
+His research has significantly impacted the field, as indicated by over 6660 citations and an h-index of 45 (Google Scholar).

-Dr. Wang has taught multiple undergraduate graduate courses and mentored 21 post-doctoral scientists, 15 doctoral students, 22 master students, and seven honors students.
+Dr. Wang has taught multiple undergraduate and graduate courses and mentored 22 postdoctoral scientists, 18 doctoral students, 22 master's students, and seven honors students.
 Students under his mentorship have won many prestigious scholarships and awards.
-Many Ph.D. students and post-docs trained in his lab currently hold tenure-track faculty positions or equivalent.
+Many Ph.D. students and post-docs trained in his lab hold tenure-track faculty positions or equivalent.

-Dr. Wang currently serves as an Associates Editor for New Forests, Canadian Journal of Forest Research, and Journal of Forestry Research; as a member in the editorial board for Journal of Plant Ecology and Journal of Forests and Environment.
+Dr. Wang currently serves as an Associate Editor for New Forests and Journal of Forestry Research; as a member of the editorial board for Agricultural and Rural Studies, Journal of Plant Ecology, and Journal of Forests and Environment.
 Dr. Wang has been frequently consulted nationally and internationally by scientific journals, grant agencies, government agencies, professional forestry associations, and industries.
-Internally, he has also served and chaired committees at departmental, college and university levels.
+Internally, he has also served and chaired departmental, college, and university committees.

 Research Interests

 Dr. Wang specializes in Silviculture and Forest Ecology.
-He conducts both applied and foundational ecological research in forest ecosystems, mostly in temperate forests.
-His current research focuses on how natural and anthropogenic disturbances, including fire, weather extreme, pest/disease, biological invasion, and human activities (including management), affect forest ecosystems and their implication to forest resilience and sustainability.
+He conducts applied and foundational ecological research in forest ecosystems, mostly temperate forests.
+His current research focuses on climate-smart forestry and sustainable forest management, especially how natural and anthropogenic disturbances, including fire, weather extremes, pest/disease, biological invasion, and human activities (including management), affect forest ecosystems and their implications for forest resilience and sustainability.

 Publications